Wake Forest upends No. 7 Duke in double overtime behind Childress’ late-game heroics

 This one had something new, though: Childress was picked up during the celebration by Boogie Basham of the Deacons’ football team.

-“I thought that was an unbelievable college basketball game,” Coach Danny Manning said.
+“I thought that was an unbelievable college basketball game,” Wake Forest coach Danny Manning said.
 “Probably a little easier to say tonight because we won the game.”

 Maybe there’s just something to a late-season rematch against Duke that works for Wake Forest.
 Last season saw the Deacons come one shot away from an upset at Cameron Indoor Stadium — this season, Childress’ heroics were enough.

-Duke didn’t lead until Cassius Stanley’s three-point play one minute into the second half, which broke what was a 39-39 score at halftime.
+Duke didn’t lead until Cassius Stanley’s 3-point play one minute into the second half, which broke what was a 39-39 score at halftime.

 “They outplayed us.
 We were fortunate to be tied at halftime.
 They really came and outplayed us in that first half.
 Justin Robinson saved us,” Krzyzewski said.
 “I didn’t think we came the way we should.
 We show our youth so much.”